hgarg97/AcademicRAG/Ollama_Implementation/README.md

 ### ✅ GraphRAG (Knowledge Graph Retrieval)

-- Uses `SciBERT` (or BioBERT) to extract triplets
+- Uses `SciBERT` or `BioBERT` for **entity and triplet extraction**
+- Entities are extracted using **transformer-based NER models** (e.g. `d4data/biomedical-ner-all`)
-- Builds graph where nodes = entities, edges = relations from text
+- Graph is constructed where nodes = entities and edges = contextual relationships from papers
-- Returns related nodes and sentences using graph traversal
+- Supports multi-hop traversal for enhanced query matching

 ### ✅ Hybrid